 There are no original writing ideas left.
 All ideas that come to mind have been already covered by someone else, one way or another.
 Having said that, it doesn’t mean you can’t try writing something 10x better than the existing content and make this topic your own.
 That’s why you need to learn how to write a blog post that is better than anything on the Internet.
 And it’s possible.
 I’ll show you how!

 Here’s an interesting approach that helps me analyze my competitors’ best articles to write better quality content then they do.
 It’s the key to understanding how to write a blog post better than all of your competition!

 About the approach

-I’m positive the analysis of my competitors always works wonders!
+I’m positive the blog post analysis of my competitors always works wonders!
 To write an article that stands out, you should analyze the best existing content and only after that start writing your own article.
 Here is the plan:

 - We find the idea for the article

 - We choose keywords we want to rank for